Introduction to Distributed System Concepts

 • Complexity: Distributed systems are highly complex.
 Although using a large number of machines, the system can become scalable, but it increases the system’s complexity.
 There will be more messages, network calls, devices, user requests, etc.

-• Network failure: Distributed systems have heavily relied on network calls for communications and transferring information or data.
+• Network failure: Distributed systems heavily depend on network calls for communications and transferring data.
 In case of network failure, message mismatch or incorrect ordering of segments leads to communication failure and eventually deteriorates its application’s overall performance.

-• Consistency: Because of its highly complex nature, it becomes too challenging to synchronise the application states and manage the data integrity in the service.
+• Consistency: Because of its complex nature, it becomes challenging to synchronise the application states and manage the data integrity in the service.

 • Management: Many functions, such as load balancing, monitoring, increased intelligence, logging, etc., need to be added to prevent the distributed systems’ failures.